woai3c/nestjs-demo/README.md

 - [redis](https://redis.io/): A in-memory data structure store, used as a cache.
 - [swagger](https://swagger.io/): A tool for documenting APIs.
 - [nestjs-i18n](https://nestjs-i18n.com/): A library for internationalization.
+- [cls-hooked](https://github.com/jeff-lewis/cls-hooked): A library for managing context in asynchronous operations.

 ## Features